 The yearlong process of making the play, the company’s first commissioned work for the mainstage, really “set everybody in the community on fire,” Audley said.
 Textile artisans and painters and woodworkers lent their talents to build set pieces and stitch costumes, a local choreographer (Belle Ritter) came on board, and of course, local residents performed as part of the show.

-Audley led the charge of finding community partners throughout the sprawling Hudson Valley for workshops, rehearsals, and outings, including a day at Irving’s estate 36 miles south of Hudson Valley Shakespeare Festival for a special tour and potluck picnic.
+Audley led the charge of finding community partners throughout the sprawling Hudson Valley for workshops, rehearsals, and outings, including a day at Irving’s estate 36 miles south of Hudson Valley Shakespeare for a special tour and potluck picnic.
 It was at these storytelling workshops that the Rip Van Winkle project found its 42-person cast.

 At a rehearsal in early August, Bockley, who would direct as well as write, began the session with an exuberant, “Let’s play!”
 A circle of community members ebbed and flowed around the room, imagining their bodies as currents of water and fish swimming in a school.
 One cast member shared her experience of having swam across the Hudson the week prior, comparing the underwater feeling to being swished through a dishwasher.